fnproject/fn/docs/operating/options.md

 ## Starting without Docker in Docker

-The default way to run Oracle Functions, as it is in the Quickstart guide, is to use docker-in-docker (dind).
+The default way to run FN, as it is in the Quickstart guide, is to use docker-in-docker (dind).
 There are a couple reasons why we did it this way:

 * It's clean.
 Once the container exits, there is nothing left behind including all the function images.
-* You can set resource restrictions for the entire Oracle Functions instance.
-For instance, you can set `--memory` on the docker run command to set the max memory for the Oracle Functions instance AND all of the functions it's running.
+* You can set resource restrictions for the entire FN instance.
+For instance, you can set `--memory` on the docker run command to set the max memory for the FN instance AND all of the functions it's running.

 There are some reasons you may not want to use dind, such as using the image cache during testing or you're running [Windows](windows.md).